SoftwareAG/c8y-docs/content/release-10-9-0/announcements-10-9-0.md

 #### Deprecation of /devicecontrol/notifications endpoint

 The `/devicecontrol/notifications` endpoint is deprecated.
 We recommend you to use the  `/notification/operations` endpoint instead.
-With the 10.11 release, the `/devicecontrol/notifications` endpoint is supposed to be removed.

 #### Deprecation of /cep/realtime endpoint

 The `/cep/realtime` endpoint is deprecated.
 We recommend you to use the `/notification/realtime` endpoint instead.
-With the  10.11 release, the `/cep/realtime` endpoint is supposed to be removed.

 #### Enforcement of usage of bootstrap credentials